Deep Cover (2025 film)

-Deep Cover is a 2025 American action comedy film starring Bryce Dallas Howard, Orlando Bloom and Nick Mohammed as improv actors recruited by the police for undercover operations in the London criminal underworld, where they must use their skills to infiltrate a gang.
+Deep Cover is a 2025 action comedy film directed by Tom Kingsley and written by Derek Connolly, Colin Trevorrow, Ben Ashenden and Alexander Owen.
+The film stars Bryce Dallas Howard, Orlando Bloom and Nick Mohammed as improv actors recruited by the police for undercover operations in the London criminal underworld, where they must use their skills to infiltrate a gang.
 Paddy Considine, Ian McShane and Sean Bean appear in supporting roles.
-The film was directed by Tom Kingsley and written by Colin Trevorrow, Derek Connolly, Ben Ashenden and Alexander Owen.

 Deep Cover was released worldwide on Amazon Prime Video on 12 June 2025.
+The film received positive reviews from critics.